aweijnitz/ABTestServer.js/README.md

 **Typical setup**

-*TEST: "Sign up now and get 10% off!"
-(B) is more efficient than the "Sign up now and win a hamster!"
-(A)*
+*TEST: "Sign up now and get 10% off!" is more efficient than "Sign up now and win a hamster!"*

 |Variant |Views| Conversions|
 |:-------|:---:|:----------:|